 Blog

-In last few years the industry compliance and regulations have grown more stringent and have been streamlined or are in the process of being streamlined to meet the new technological advancements.
+The need for Risk Assessment in the recent years has exponentially grown amongst organizations.
+This is due to the industry compliance and regulations that have grown more stringent and have been streamlined or are in the process of being streamlined to meet the new technological advancements.
 Organizations, irrespective of in which sector, public or private, have come to rely heavily on Information Technology and Information Systems for their daily activities.

 A typical information system in an organization can range from simpler personnel system to complex industrial systems like SCADA.
 Based on this complexity, the risk associated with the particular system varies from low impact to high impact.
 Therefore, risk assessment challenges and opportunities are part of the evolving standards and regulations that have to undergo iterations to remain relevant in the digital age.

-One component that was already a part and is being continuously emphasized in increasing number of regulations, like PCI DSS, HIPAA, GLBA, FISMA, SOX, etc., is the Risk Assessment.
-In past few years hackers around the world have proved that the Information Systems are under serious and persistent threat, and organizations will have to take strict measures to ensure the safety of their Information Systems.
+One component that was already a part and is being continuously emphasized in increasing number of regulations, like PCI DSSHIPAA, GLBA, FISMA, SOX, etc. In past few years hackers around the world have proved that the Information Systems are under serious and persistent threat, and organizations will have to take strict measures to ensure the safety of their Information Systems.

-The need for a Risk Assessment approach that is effective, efficient and robust is there but still ‘One Pack Fits All’ strategy cannot be applied to Risk Assessments due to the varying nature of Information Systems employed in the organizations.
-Despite many Risk Assessment Methodologies and frameworks available, organizations still face many challenges to conduct an effective Risk Assessment.
+The need for a Risk Assessment approach that is effective, efficient and robust is there but still ‘One Pack Fits All’ strategy cannot be applied due to the varying nature of Information Systems employed in the organizations.
+Despite many methodologies and frameworks available, organizations still face many challenges to conduct an effective Risk Assessment.

 On other note, these challenges pave the way for opportunities waiting to be explored and infuse improvements to the process.
-In the coming sections we will go through such challenges and opportunities presented in Risk Assessment.
+In the coming sections we will go through such challenges and opportunities.

 Common Misconceptions: